breezy-codes/breezy-codes.github.io/content/blog-posts/2024-04-03-picking-cybersecurity.md

 ## The Takeaway:

-If you've made it this far, here's my nugget of wisdom: When you stumble upon something that ignites your curiosity—no matter how unexpected—chase it.
+If you've made it this far, here's my nugget of wisdom: When you stumble upon something that ignites your curiosity, no matter how unexpected, chase it.
 The path may not lead where you initially thought, but the journey?
 It's guaranteed to take you to places beyond your wildest dreams.